 Lack of access to quality legal assistance isn’t the only barrier to children and young people realising their rights.
 In February 2021 the Court of Appeal confirmed that the Home Office had failed in its duty to make the best interests of children a primary consideration when setting children’s citizenship fees, potentially depriving thousands of children of their right to British citizenship.
-Currently set at £1012, £640 of the fee is profit used to subsidise parts of the immigration system.
+Set at £1012 at time of publication, £640 of the fee is profit used to subsidise parts of the immigration system.
 There is no provision for a waiver or fee reduction.
 Whilst the Home Office reconsiders the fee, children, their parents and local authorities continue to have to find over £1000 in order to make an application for citizenship which, most of the time, is something the children affected are entitled to by law.

 In parallel to the increase in citizenship fees the cost of an application for a child to regularise their immigration status is £2033 (a 238% increase since 2014).
 The application has to be made every two and a half years for a period of ten years unless the child becomes entitled to citizenship in that time.
 Where a whole family is applying for leave to remain, each member has to pay this fee.
 Whilst there is provision for a fee waiver for such applications the process and evidentiary requirements are prohibitive, to the extent that many of our pro bono partners will have one team working on a family’s fee waiver application whilst another team works on the family’s substantive application for leave to remain.